-Dr. Filutowski is our founder and medical director.
-He build the Filutowski Eye Institute, starting as a single physician practice with one employee back in 1990.
-Since then, his desire for innovation and drive to provide the best possible care for our patients has allowed us to grow into the multi-physician, multi-location, practice you see today.
+Dr. Filutowski is our founder and Medical Director.
+He built the Filutowski Eye Institute starting as a single physician practice with one employee back in 1990.
+Since then, his desire for innovation and drive to provide the best possible care for our patients has allowed us to grow into the multi-physician, multi-location practice you see today.

 Dr. Filutowski is married with three children.
-He is an avid skier, sports, and race car enthusiast.
+He is an avid skier, and a sports and race car enthusiast.

 If you do not wish to consent, you will need to disable your cookies.
 You can see how to do so here.